Kongra Star: Projects

 Under the Women's Media Committee, Kongreya Star publishes Asoya Jinê, a women's magazine covering "a variety of topics including political and social affairs, interviews with women, and a space devoted to women guerrillas who have fallen in the struggle.
 There is also Kuncika Malame: a forum for readers and followers to share feelings, poems, memories and stories, as well as a space for mothers to discuss handicrafts."

-In December of 2017, in a collaboration between the Jin News Agency and other women's media projects, a live broadcast of Star FM was started.
+In December 2017, in a collaboration between the Jin News Agency and other women's media projects, a live broadcast of Star FM was started.

 The Women's Justice Committee

 Mala Jin - Women's Houses

 The first women's house, a "civic and social" establishments that work to "raise awareness of women and family issues and to solve the social and human rights problems that women face."
-The first women's house was created in March of 2011 in Qamishli by women who referred to themselves as the "suicide group" because of their determination to make progress towards social justice.
+The first women's house was created in March 2011 in Qamishli by women who referred to themselves as the "suicide group" because of their determination to make progress towards social justice.

 Due to mistrust and internalized sexism, the women's houses were not popular at first.
 Nonetheless, popularity grew over time as women came to understand that the institutions were there to support them and defend their rights.
 Women's houses are responsible for marital and family disputes.
 Those that cannot be settled at the women's houses move on to the courts.

 In November 2011, the first conference of women's houses took place under the slogan "Justice is a sacred social value."
 At the seminar, there were 135 representatives from women's houses across Jazira, Afrîn, Kobani, Damascus, and Manbij.